 I shout from the (cyber) rooftops about Bristol for a living (see the Visit Bristol website) – it’s a great gig as I think this city is rather wonderful, and there’s certainly not a shortage of things to write about.
 On any given day, whatever fancy may behold you, whatever new craze your kiddo may be into, you can find it in Bristol.
-Historic landmarks, wall-to-wall trampolines, open top buses, world famous ships, Banksy’s street art, West End theatre, family-friendly festivals…you name it, Bristol’s got it.
-The city is popping up on ‘must visit’ lists all over the place, so if you’re after fun family activities, here are 11 of the coolest things to do with young kids in Bristol:
+Historic landmarks, wall-to-wall trampolines, open top buses, world famous ships, Banksy’s street art, family theatre, family-friendly festivals…you name it, Bristol’s got it.
+The city is popping up on ‘must visit’ lists all over the place, so if you’re after fun family activities, here are 11 of the coolest things to do in Bristol with young kids…

 One of Isambard Kingdom Brunel’s greatest creations, this magnificent ship sits on Bristol Harbourside, ‘floating’ on a glass sea.
 The ship is alive with sights, sounds and smells of life on the ocean in Victorian times – from the animals onboard to first class passengers.
 See how you would have fared as a Victorian sailor and climb the rigging with Go Aloft!
 Your bravery will be rewarded with epic Harbour views.
 Brand new museum Being Brunel has just opened alongside the ship.
 It tells the story of the great engineer in a similarly exciting and immersive way.
 Events and activities take place all year round with lots going on during school holidays.